crgwbr/flakeyjs/README.md

 - npm (normally installed with nodejs)
 - cake (normally installed with nodejs)
 - coffeescript
-- jqueryify
-- jsonify

-To compile the sample note taking app (example/*), all listed above plus:
+To compile the sample note taking app (example/*), all of the above plus:
-- browserify
+- browserify (npm install browserify)
-- eco
+- eco (npm install -g eco)